I don’t like politics. My writing here is for the sole reason of thinking about democracy as it is practiced today.

 My first and most important assumption would be that over 90% of voters do not know much about the guy they vote for.
 When I say don’t know much, I am very gentle.

 My guesstimate about eligible US voters’ knowledge:

 10%-15% can’t name the 4 main presidential and VP candidates.

 20%-30% can’t associate the candidates to their party

 40%-50% never read or heard the views or issues statements of the candidates.

 80%-90% did not read at least 10 issues and plans for their presidency of neither candidate.

-Let’s face it – most people get their knowledge (or lack of) from hearsay, mostly what they hear form colleagues, friends, family etc, which is many times already a second or third hand information….
+Let’s face it – most people get their knowledge (or lack of) from hearsay, mostly what they hear form colleagues, friends, family etc, which is many cases already a second or third hand information….